Kail-Fu/vrosetta/README.md

 * kail_top_2_bot_1_trail.py: generate json object to feed into d3. result: https://observablehq.com/@64127e29fecf3d15/distilbert-ward-top-2-last-1-connections

 * tree_kail.py: generate MST according to cosine similarity

+* add_image_to_sheet/image_folder_creator.py: create a folder containing all low resolution images with the provided links from the sheet

+* add_image_to_sheet/add_image.py: after creating the image folder, add each image to the sheet

 ## Common issue
 * Python cannot find "...", mostly it would be an issue of configuration if "..." is something to be imported.
 Just use something like pip install "...".
 If doesn't work, search the error message.